 Introduction

-stygian is a high-performance web scraping toolkit for Rust, delivered as two complementary crates in a single workspace.
+stygian is a high-performance web scraping toolkit for Rust, delivered as five complementary crates in a single workspace.

 CratePurpose